Get insider access

 3. Best Mid-Range Monitor TV

-Fortunately, it's a fantastic TV for gaming as it supports HDMI 2.1 bandwidth on all four HDMI inputs, allowing 4k @ 120Hz signals from a PC or console.
-It's compatible with every VRR technology to minimize screen tearing, has extremely low input lag, and has a good response time for a responsive gaming experience.
-It has no issues outputting full chroma 4:4:4 with the lowest input lag possible, which is essential for clear text from a PC.
+Fortunately, it's a fantastic TV for gaming as it supports HDMI 2.1 bandwidth on two ports, allowing 4k @ 144Hz signals from a PC.
+It's compatible with every VRR technology to minimize screen tearing, has extremely low input lag, and has an excellent response time.
+It also has no issues outputting full chroma 4:4:4, which is essential for clear text from a PC.

 See our review